-The discovery in July 2012 of a candidate Higgs boson at CERN, almost half a century after Peter Higgs' prediction in 1964, is a milestone in the history of theoretical physics.
+The discovery of the Higgs boson at CERN in 2012, almost half a century after Peter Higgs' prediction in 1964, was a milestone in the history of theoretical physics.
 Rarely in the history of physics has a theoretical prediction been confirmed so spectacularly, so long after it was originally made.

-The Higgs Centre for Theoretical Physics has been established by the University of Edinburgh to seek answers to some of these questions, by creating opportunities for physicists and students from around the world to come together to formulate new theoretical concepts to take us beyond the limitations of current paradigms.
+The Higgs Centre for Theoretical Physics was established by the University of Edinburgh to seek answers to some of these questions, by creating opportunities for physicists and students from around the world to come together to formulate new theoretical concepts to take us beyond the limitations of current paradigms.